renegade-fi/renegade-contracts/docs/specification.md

     While it's not safe to state an assumption along the lines of, "any ERC20s in the darkpool do not have transfer side effects outside of incrementing/decrementing sender/recipient balances", we should still constrain this as much as possible - e.g., we should be sure our contracts are reentrant-safe.

     With that said, it does mean some ERC20s can get "stuck" in our darkpool.
 Imagine, for example, an ERC20 that takes a "tax" on all transfers.
 Withdrawing some of it from your wallet's balances will make future updates fail Plonk verification...

-[^4]: This invariant will change after fees are implemented

-[^5]: This is possible for `VALID WALLET CREATE`, but creating a bunch of identical new wallets is not a safety concern